sdss/jaeger/docs/sphinx/shatterdome.rst

     # Only go to position using the speed we just set
     await positioner.goto(alpha=100, beta=154)

-Awaiting `.Positioner.goto` blocks until the positioner has arrived to the desired position and `~.maskbits.PositionerStatus.DISPLACEMENT_COMPLETED` is set.
+Awaiting `.Positioner.goto` blocks until the positioner has arrived to the desired position and `~.maskbits.PositionerStatusV4_1.DISPLACEMENT_COMPLETED` is set.

 Waiting for a status
 ^^^^^^^^^^^^^^^^^^^^